sinnie/learn_web_dev/promise.md

 ## Definition

-A __promise__ is an object used for asynchronous computations and represents a value that may be available now, in the future, or never.
+A __promise__ is an object used for asynchronous computations.
+It represents a value that may be available now, in the future, or never.
 Essentially, a promise is an object that stores information about whether asynchronous events have happened yet or what their outcome is.

 ## Advantages of a Promise